 - Increased safety.
 When surgical instruments and other sharp items are cleaned manually, medical personnel can suffer puncture wounds and cuts.
 With ultrasonic cleaning, manual scrubbing and wiping of sharp implements is eliminated.

 The benefits from using ultrasonic cleaners specially configured for medical applications can result in better overall medical facility performance.
 With lower costs, fewer employee injuries and better patient results, medical facilities can improve key performance indicators.

-A Competent and Experienced Manufacturer Can Ensure Cleaning Goals Are Met
+An Experienced Manufacturer Can Ensure Cleaning Goals Are Achieved